kazisohrabuddintitu/Machine_Learning/README.md

 * How to define a RNN model
 * How to transfrom time series data to train a sequential model
 * How to train a model

+## 12_TensorBoard
+TensorBoard is a powerful visualization tool provided by TensorFlow that allows to visualize and analyze various aspects of machine learning models.
+It provides an interactive and intuitive interface for monitoring and understanding the training process, model architecture, and performance metrics.